 - Work on public and GP awareness as they are lacking

 - Urgently increase activities in clinical and scientific research

 How do you see ECCO helping you to fulfil these aims?

 ECCO should stratify support for different clinical and scientific projects taking into account national and regional specificity, including GDP.

 What do you use ECCO for?
 Network?
 Congress?
 How do you use the things/services that ECCO has to offer?

-We are trying to use ECCO in diverse ways, exploiting the full spectrum of provided opportunities.
+We are trying to make use of the full spectrum of opportunities offered by ECCO.